 Purchase College grads Melissa Frabotta—Mosa, for short—and Phil Anthony and their bandmates have toured all over the Northeast from Vermont to DC, including Rockwood, the Bitter End, and countless Westchester venues.
 Get here when the gates open to welcome Mosa to the Main Stage.
 HEAR MORE MOSA HERE.

 Lagond Music Battle of the Bands winners SpitPhyre will be opening the day with a bang on the Party Stage.
 Since forming in 2017, these Rockland County hardcore rockers have released 2 singles, a debut EP, and a full length album, Sunset Skies.

 Taking inspiration from bands like FIDLAR, the Frights, Nirvana and Soundgarden, the band has won over crowds in New York and New Jersey with their fast-paced and punchy opuses, tight musicianship, and choruses that don’t let you go, as with Androids, here.
-We dare you not to move to such an impenetrable force, and we’re excited to have SpitPhyre tear open the Party Stage.
+We dare you to resist their impenetrable force, and we’re excited to have SpitPhyre tear open the Pamnation Party Stage.
 SEE MORE SPITPHYRE VIDEOS HERE.